Peripheral Artery Disease (P.A.D.)

-As you get older, your risk for P.A.D. increases, usually starting in your fifties.
+Older age is also a risk factor for P.A.D.
 Older age combined with other risk factors, such as smoking or diabetes, also puts you at higher risk.
-African American men and women have a greater risk of developing P.A.D. than Caucasians.
+The disease is more common in African Americans than any other racial or ethnic group.

 In addition, many diseases and conditions can raise your risk for P.A.D., including diabetes, high cholesterol, high blood pressure, coronary heart disease, and stroke.

 (Watch the video to learn more about risk factors for P.A.D.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)